Pornography in India: Print

 Studies have found that print media is less widely accessible than internet media in India.
-A randomized survey of 96 random vendors, such as video stores, mobile downloads/recharge stores and cybercafés, in Haryana, India found that 17% displayed pornography openly, 34% displayed it semi-openly, and 49% kept it hidden.
-It is possible that cultural taboos and legal issues (such as those described below) make it more desirable to view pornography in India through internet mediums, such as computers or smartphones, for more privacy.
+A randomized survey of 96 random vendors, such as video stores, mobile downloads/recharge stores and cybercafés, in Haryana found that 17% displayed pornography openly, 34% displayed it semi-openly, and 49% kept it hidden.
+It is possible that cultural taboos and legal issues (such as those described below) make it more desirable to view pornography in India through Internet media, such as computers or smartphones, for more privacy.

 Internet

 Internet pornography has become very popular in India with from 30% up to 70% of total traffic from porn websites.
 It has become a major portion of traffic and source of data revenue for telecom companies.
 A popular porn site released viewership data and national capital Delhi recorded up to 40% of all traffic.

 One self reporting survey found that 63% of youths in urban areas such as Haryana reported watching pornography, with 74% accessing it through their mobile phones.
 As smartphone and internet access in India continues to increase, more people will be able to privately view pornography.
 Quartz has found that 50% of Indian IP addresses accessed popular pornography websites on mobile phones.
 Online erotic comics have also become popular in India as the internet becomes more readily available to the common citizen.